Savour the Sunset: Copper Chimney's Iftar Buffet in Singapore

 - Jan 22

 Ramadan in Singapore doesn’t announce itself loudly.
-It seeps in.
-A slower lunch hour.
+It seeps in quietly.
+You notice a slower lunch hour.
 A knowing glance at sunset.
-A city that spends the day practising restraint, only to reward itself handsomely once the light fades.
+The city spends the day practising restraint, only to reward itself handsomely once the light fades.
 By nightfall, Singapore loosens its tie, rolls up its sleeves, and gets down to the serious business of eating well.
 Very well.

 Fasting by Day, Feasting by Night: Ramadan and the Art of Iftar in Singapore